 First the corrosive ability of marine electrolysis depends on causes in your boat.
-Second on every other boat within at least 180 meters.
+Second every other boat within at least 180 meters will affect your boat.
 In addition the depth of the water.
 Shallow water causes the Earth to have a increased affect.
 SeaBis measures the total of ALL stray current.
-So we eliminate the CAUSE of stray current, permanently.
+SeaBis System eliminate the CAUSE of stray current, permanently.
 So eliminate nearly all corrosion.

 The moisture creates an electrical circuit to the Earth.
 Now when we connect a battery it vastly accelerates stray current.
 So creating marine corrosion by marine electrolysis.
 Often this is termed boat or marina corrosion or rust.

 Then see Wikipedia, electrolysis.
 The Wikipedia apparatus power is red and black – so must be Direct Current (DC or battery current).
 The Wikipedia text clearly states DC current.
 It does not state Alternating Current (AC or inverter or mains or shore power).
 So shore power or AC cannot be the cause.

 AC reverses direction every half Hertz or Cycle.
 A particle removed in the first half Hertz will be replaced in second half Hertz.
 Therefore AC cannot cause electrolysis.
 In addition, if there were DC in AC then every AC appliance would burn out in a few seconds.
 As DC has no Back EMF (Counter Motive Force).
 So do not blame the shore connection.

 Air carries stray current causing marine electrolysis.
 Therefore creates rust.
 Stopping stray current reduces rust.

 Your battery is connected to metal that connects to the Earth via the water.
 Therefore creates accelerated marine electrolysis.
 See Wikipedia, Earth based current –